The Best Plant-Based Salad Dressings

 • 0.5 tsp black pepper

-Add all the dressing ingredients to a high-speed blender.
+Add all the dressing ingredients to a high-power blender.
 Blend until smooth and creamy, adding a little more water if you want it thinner.
-Taste and adjust seasonings; you want the flavors to be strong/bold because it mellows out when you mix it with the lettuce.
+Taste and adjust seasonings; you want the flavors to be bold because it mellows out when you mix it with lettuce.
 This makes about two cups of dressing.

 Vegan Caesar Dressing (Hummus Base)